onap/sdc/docs/sdcsdks.rst

 | This is a link to the github page of titan project for extra reading regarding Titan DB: `<https://github.com/thinkaurelius/titan>`_
 |
-|	SDC forked part of the project to overide the default Titan configuration for Cassandra.
+|	SDC forked part of the project to override the default Titan configuration for Cassandra.
-|	The change allows the use of Titan as an active pasive deployment for geo redudndency.
+|	The change allows the use of Titan as an active passive deployment for geo-redundancy.
 |
 |	Titan by default uses QUORUM in Cassandra on write and read operations.
-|	Using our change allows the use of local QUORUM to read and write only to a spacific data center.
+|	Using our change allows the use of local QUORUM to read and write only to a specific data center.
 |	Since the project is in end of life state the change cannot be merged back to the project.